validatedpatterns/rag-llm-gitops/README.md

       onMissingValue: generate
 ```

-The EDB token is automatically used during installation to create the required pull secret for the EDB Postgres operator.
-Without this token, the operator will fail to pull its container image and the database will not be created.
+The EDB token is synced into Vault and then used by External Secrets to create the required pull secret (`postgresql-operator-pull-secret`) in `openshift-operators`.
+Without this token, the EDB operator will fail to pull its container image and the database will not be created.

 ### Provision GPU MachineSet